-Waitrose is participating in the Optibean project looking into the possibility of producing domestic Faba beans as a potential replacement for soybean in animal feed.
+Waitrose has participated in a 4-year Innovate UK funded Optibean project looking into the possibility of producing domestic Faba beans as a potential replacement for soybean in animal feed.

-Waitrose ruminant livestock suppliers have also obtained TSB funding for a five-year project to develop ways of incorporating home-grown protein into feeding regimes through eight of our commercial farms.
+Waitrose ruminant livestock suppliers have also obtained Innovate UK funding for a 5-year project to develop ways of incorporating home-grown protein into feeding regimes through eight of our commercial farms.

 In addition, and to help ensure continued choice for our customers, we are working to sustainably source a greater amount of non-soya raw materials from the UK.

-· Waitrose is a signature of the Soya Moratorium to protect rainforests.
+· Waitrose is a signature of the Soya Moratorium and member of RTRS to protect rainforests.

-· We are looking at ways of reducing dependance on imported soy protein by using alternatives such as Faba beans or grain.
+· We are looking at ways of reducing dependence on imported soy protein by using alternatives such as Faba beans or grain.

 · We have publically committed to using certified sustainable sources for all our soy requirements.